Is beekeeping right for me?

 Critical Thinking Is Key To Beekeeping

 I remember walking into a beekeeping meeting for our local club for the first time in 2012, not having any idea of what I was getting into.
-Turns out, I loved it and now run our business Foxhound Bee Company full time now.
+It turns out that I loved it and now run our business, Foxhound Bee Company, full-time.

 Similarly, the beekeeper who is retired and has a workshop is going to build their own custom feeder that works great for them.
-If you don’t know a hammer from a nail, however, you aren’t going to use that type of feeder because you aren’t going to build it.
+If you don’t know how to hammer from a nail, you aren’t going to use that type of feeder because you aren’t going to build it.

 Do What Works For You